Ways to get connected

 Read on for what to expect if you’re coming to support a performer, and below that, what to expect if you’re performing.

 The headline is: let's have fun meeting new people and supporting the local creative arts scene.
-Please keep in mind that this is designed to be a safe space for people, whatever background we are from or whatever beliefs we have.
+Please keep in mind that this is designed to be a safe space for all people, whatever background we are from or whatever beliefs we have.
 If you have questions about content, let us know.
-We're happy to help.
+We're happy to help clarify.

 I'm coming to cheer on the performers!
 What do I need to know?